forcedotcom/source-tracking/README.md

 ## Retrieve:

-Once your retrieve finishes, call the same methods as you did for deploy to commit the file changes to local and remote changes.
+Once your retrieve finishes, use the same updateLocalTracking as you did for deploy to commit the file changes to local and remote changes.

 ```ts
 // By default, it'll poll the server to get your SourceMembers before committing all the changes to the tracking files.
 If you already queried sourceMembers as part of conflict check, etc you can pass `false` to prevent polling the server again for SourceMembers